 Avoid location-based names that might hinder future expansion

-Once you have a few potential names, check the West Virginia secretary of state website to confirm they are available to register.
-Here’s how to do a West Virginia business entity search.
-You should also confirm that the name you want to register conforms to West Virginia regulations on business names.
-Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your West Virginia LLC with any government agency.
+In West Virginia, your LLC name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and it cannot include words that could confuse your West Virginia LLC with any government agency.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.